-JCU has over 50 partnerships with universities in North and South America, Asia, Europe, the United Kingdom, Africa and the Pacific.
-The Global Mobility program provides opportunities for JCU undergraduate students to study overseas for one or two semesters while gaining credit towards their studies.
-Australian students can also study for one or two teaching periods (trimesters) at JCU’s Singapore campus through our Experience Singapore program, or on various short programs, including international study tours, internships and work placements.
+Students can explore the world while studying.
+JCU has over 50 partner universities in North and South America, Asia, Europe, the United Kingdom and the Pacific.
+The JCU Global Mobility Program helps students develop the knowledge, skills and disposition to succeed in a global workforce.
+JCU undergraduate students can study overseas for one or two semesters while gaining credit towards their studies.
+Australian students can also study for one or two teaching periods (trimesters) at JCU Singapore through the Experience Singapore Program, or on various short programs, including international study tours, internships and work placements.

 For additional general admissions information, visit the JCU website.

 Applicants are required to meet the course entry requirements for direct entry into a course.
 Entry requirements can include a combination of the following:

 - age requirements

 JCU guarantees entry to a majority of courses for current year 12 applicants based on the final ATAR result.

 ATAR of 90 or above recipients are guaranteed entry into most JCU course with all subject prerequisites waived.